 Kimberley Smyth (Kalpana) – Communications Administrator

 Kimberley first volunteered at Aishworya in 2009 and now supports us with our website and newsletter communications.
 ‘Kalpana’ is Kimberley’s Nepali name.

 “My time volunteering at Aishworya left a long-lasting impression on me.
-Aama, Pramila and the staff do such a wonderful job.
-The children receive so much love and the home is a well-run, warm, and wonderful place to be.
-I found helping the children with their homework most rewarding – they’re so eager to learn.
-I hope to visit again soon.
-In the meantime, I’m glad I can still support from afar.”
+The children receive so much love and Aishworya is a warm, and wonderful place to be.
+I’m so glad I can still support from afar.”